A Brief Description of the Divorce Process in the State of Texas

 Another way to cut mediation costs is to take advantage of Settlement Week that is held every September and February in Williamson County.
 If you have a Williamson County divorce that needs some mediation, this is a cheap way to do that because local attorneys volunteer their time to serve as mediators during Settlement Week which is held twice a year.
 This way you will only have to pay for your own attorney's time and you will save the cost of paying for a mediator.

 Step six.
 Final Hearing or Trial - Most family law cases are settled by the parties before a final hearing or trial is needed.
 If an agreement cannot be reached between the parties, then the case will be ultimately decided by a judge or jury.
 The overwhelming majority of disputes in family law cases are decided by the judge of the court that the case was filed in (which is randomly determined by the district clerk when the original divorce petition is filed).
-It is rare for an attorney to advise the client that spending the time and money to have a jury (rather than the judge) decide the disputed issues will be in the best interest of the client.
+It is extremely rare for an attorney to advise the client that spending the time and money to have a jury (rather than the judge) decide the disputed issues will be in the best interest of the client.
 Most final hearings last an hour or two in front of a judge.
 All family law judges will pressure you and your attorney to get the hearing to last the shortest possible length of time in order to save time for the court.

 Step seven.
 Prove up & closing documents - After a resolution is reached, either through an agreed settlement or by court ruling, a Final Decree of Divorce must be prepared that incorporates the terms of the resolution into final legal form.
 Judges generally do not personally draft the Orders or Divorce Decrees that they sign—it is up to one of the attorneys involved to prepare documents for the judge’s signature.
 Once the divorce decree language is agreed upon by all parties and attorneys involved and all parties and the attorneys have signed the proposed final decree, one party and his/her attorney then attends court to "prove up" the decree to finalize the divorce.
 In many cases there are closing documents that must be prepared along with the final decree of divorce, such as deeds to transfer real estate to one spouse or the other, powers of attorney to transfer motor vehicles from one spouse to another, and Qualified Domestic Relations Orders (QDROs) to divide retirement plan benefits between the parties.